All Insurance Plans Accepted | Financing Available | Free Consultations

 Hours:

-Orthodontics can boost a person's self-image as the teeth, jaws and lips become properly aligned.
-It also gives you an attractive smile and is just as important as alleviating or preventing physical health problems.
+Orthodontics can boost a person's self-image as the teeth, jaws, and lips align properly.
+It also gives you an attractive smile and is as important as alleviating or preventing physical health problems.

 Without treatment, orthodontic problems may lead to tooth decay, gum disease, bone destruction, and chewing and digestive difficulties.
-A "bad bite" can contribute to speech impairments, tooth loss, chipped teeth and other dental injuries.
+A "bad bite" can contribute to speech impairments, tooth loss, chipped teeth, and other dental injuries.
+For more information about braces in Elmhurst, IL, contact Boland Orthodontics today!

-Call our office to schedule a new patient exam.
-Your first visit will act as a screening and determine whether braces are necessary or not.
-We will be happy to answer all your questions at that time.
+The first step is to call our orthodontic specialists in Elmhurst, IL to schedule a new patient exam.
+Your first visit will act as a screening and determine whether braces are necessary.
+We will be happy to answer all your questions at that time!

-Our most popular braces are stainless steel but we also have invisible (ceramic) braces and Invisalign®.
-Patients also enjoy "decorating" their braces with our selection of colored elastics.
+Our most popular braces are stainless steel, but we also have invisible (ceramic) braces and Invisalign® in Elmhurst, IL.
+Patients also enjoy "decorating" their braces with our selection of colored elastics, so ask our specialists which option is best for you!

-We see patients of all ages but we recommend children see us at around age 7, so we can catch early problems if necessary.
+We see patients of all ages, but we recommend that children see us around age 7.
+This allows our orthodontists in Elmhurst, IL to catch early problems if necessary.
+According to Humana, over 4 million people in the United States wear braces, with 25% being adults.

 We will always try to work with your schedule.
 While we don't have evening appointments at this time, we can sometimes accommodate you on Saturday mornings.
-We also have early (7:00 am) Friday appointments for patients that want to get in before work or school.
+Our orthodontists in Elmhurst, IL have early Friday appointments at 7:00 AM for patients who want to get in before work or school.

-The average is about 20 months for a comprehensive case, but each treatment plan is uniquely timed for each individual.
+Based on our professional experience, the average length of treatment is about 20 months for a comprehensive case, but each treatment plan is uniquely timed for each individual.
+For more information about orthodontic treatment in Elmhurst, IL, contact Boland Orthodontics today.

 The nerves inside and around teeth are very sensitive and the pressure required to move teeth can cause some discomfort for a few days.
 This is normal.
 To ease the pain, chew soft foods and take pain-relieving pills such as Aspirin or Tylenol, if necessary.